 Next Imperial Power

-was delivered unscathed from the plot to kill him.
-Having survived the night in
+Daniel was delivered unscathed from the attempt to kill him.
+Having survived the

-the lions’ den, the king ordered his release and the destruction of his
+night in the lions’ den, the king ordered his release and the destruction of

-accusers, then he issued a new edict commanding all citizens of Babylon to
+his accusers.
+He then issued a new edict commanding all citizens of Babylon to

 “Darius the Mede” appointed him